forchain/user-fingerprint/manual/Introduction.md

 4. Integration

     Device Fingerprinting technology used should be easily integrated with the business requirements.
-For example, it is good if a set of web-APIs enable integration of Device Fingerprinting into the existing business.
+For example, it is good if a set of web-APIs enables the integration of Device Fingerprinting into the existing business.

 5. Zero Impact